-Try using our new Adaptive Delivery JS library to skip this step by automatically adapting images to user context: location, device, browser, and more!
+Try using the Adaptive Delivery JS library to skip this step by automatically adapting images to user context: location, device, and browser.

 These are just basics of what you can do with Uploadcare.
 Create an account, check out our integrations, guides, and APIs.
 Post your questions in our Community and feel free to contact us whenever you need.